Heat Emergencies

 The Culprits: Causes of Heat Cramps, Heat Exhaustion, and Heat Stroke

-2. Heat Exhaustion: This is the next level up.
-Your body struggles to cool down, and symptoms like heavy sweating, weakness, dizziness, and nausea kick in.
-It’s like your internal air conditioning is on the fritz.
+• Heat Exhaustion: The next level up.
+Your body struggles to cool down.
+Symptoms like heavy sweating, weakness, dizziness, and nausea kick in.
+It’s like your internal AC is on the fritz.

-3. Heat Stroke: The heavyweight champion of heat-related illnesses.
-This life-threatening condition happens when your body’s temperature regulation system fails, causing your internal temperature to soar above 104°F (40°C).
+• Heat Stroke: This one’s the heavyweight.
+It’s a life-threatening condition where your body’s temperature soars above 104°F (40°C).
 Symptoms include confusion, loss of consciousness, and even seizures.
-It’s the body’s equivalent of a meltdown.
+It’s your body in full meltdown mode.

 Prevention: How to Keep Your Cool